 Enhanced immune function

 Multiple sclerosis is characterized by problems with the immune system.
-Reiki sessions may help improve immune function, which is beneficial to patients suffering from multiple sclerosis.
+Reiki sessions may potentially help improve immune function, which is beneficial to patients suffering from multiple sclerosis.
 Reiki can help to relax the body and mind and the relaxation response state is more conducive to supporting your immune system.

 Help with pain

 For many people who have multiple sclerosis, pain is a symptom that causes problems on a daily basis.
 Patients who undergo Reiki sessions on a regular basis often report a reduction in sensations of pain.
 In fact, a literature review published in the Journal of Evidence-Based Complementary and Alternative Medicine found that Reiki shows promise as a treatment for patients with pain.

 Anxiety is a problem that affects people in all walks of life.
 However, for people dealing with multiple sclerosis, anxiety is even more common.
 Reiki may help reduce anxiety for some patients, which can help to improve the quality of life for people who have multiple sclerosis.
 In fact, the Journal of Evidence-Based Complementary and Alternative Medicine’s literature review found that multiple studies have shown that Reiki can improve physical relaxation more than a placebo.

 Fewer symptoms of depression